johnnovak/gridmonger-site/source/moving-around.rst

 Walk mode
 =========

-*Walk mode* can be toggled with the :kbd:`\`` key (it's in the top-left corner of the keyboard, next to :kbd:`1`).
+*Walk mode* can be toggled with the :kbd:`\`` key (that's the `grave accent
+<https://en.wikipedia.org/wiki/Grave_accent>`_ or backtick key, it's located
+in the top-left corner of the keyboard, left to :kbd:`1`).
 The cursor is displayed as a triangle instead of a rectangle in this mode.
 The triangle points to the walking direction and represents your avatar; you can turn, strafe, and move forward and backward just like in a classic dungeon crawler.

 .. raw:: html